voyager1winterberry/cse372-01srs/srsV5-0.md

 <b><i>4.2.5.7.1</b></i> Verify that the interactable map features provides sufficient **Pixels Per Inch** that the average human is able to cleanly select them.
 (Technique: Inspection) [3.2.6.1] <br>

 ### <b>4.2.5.8 Software System Attributes Verification </b> <a name="4.2.5.8" />
-This section defines the verification for the gym map security:
+This section defines the verification for the gym map software system attributes:
 <p class="tab">
 <b><i>4.2.5.8.1</b></i> Verify that the map is available when the application has been opened to the home page.
 (Technique: Demonstration)  [3.2.7.1] <br>
 <b><i>4.2.5.8.2</b></i> Verify that the map is available offline when no internet connectivity is available.
 (Technique: Demonstration) [3.2.7.2] <br>